anapi76/LudotecaFrontend/README.md

 - category-edit: Modal for adding or editing a category.
 - models: Category.ts, mock-categories.ts

+## View Authors

+- author-list: Displays a paginated list of all authors.
+- author-edit: Modal for adding or editing an author.
+- models: Author.ts, mock-authors.ts

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.